jwworth/jakeworth/content/blog/a-different-language.md

 Programming is not a language like JavaScript or Python; those are dialects that describe a mother tongue called Computer Science.
 CS is a rag-bag of names for abstract concepts like classes, functions, and state.
-Learning to code means learning many of these names up front.
+Learning to code means learning many of these names upfront.

 The names are baffling to listen to because they describe ideas that have almost no analogy in human life.
 They are uniquely inhuman, because few things